PesalaVinayKumarReddy/OPTIMISATIONS/README.md

 * All the particles posses different velocities at each iteration.
 These velocities are defined by global best found at the moment and the individual particle best found at the moment.
 * Therefore in the end Some of the particles end up near to the global best parameters and a few particles end up in local best parameters fit.
 * Thus we find global best parameters of the data provided.

+# Short comings

+* Did not apply for Real Field data.
+* ANN program is written to classify for only two diffwrent types of models Where it can be written for spheres, vertical cylinders as well
+* Inputs in ANN is not scaled.
+* Hyper Parameters of ANN are optimised manually.